Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 - during account creation, use the Identity Intelligence module (via "Credential Lookup" Action) to check whether the username and/or username/password pair are previously compromised.
 - during account login, check the Identity Intelligence module (via "Credential Lookup" Action) for whether the username/password pair is compromised.

-Possible remediations include requiring a password reset, or temporarily locking down the account and requesting the user contact customer service for a user re-authentication process.
+Possible remediation include requiring a password reset, or temporarily locking down the account and requesting the user contact customer service for a user re-authentication process.

 ## Table of Contents